-Every state has some type of mechanics lien statute and differences are abound, but every state has the same underlying purpose for the statute: to protect those furnishing labor or materials to the improvement of property.
+Every state has some type of mechanics lien statute and differences abound, but every state has the same underlying purpose for the statute.
+It helps to protect those furnishing labor or materials to the improvement of property.
 The general principle is that if one party provides something to improve the value of another party’s property, the furnishing party should be compensated.
 If they aren’t compensated, they are protected by the lien rights.

-The rules in every state must draw lines as to who and what is protected by these lien laws, and almost universally, the laws require that the furnishing must actually be incorporated into the property to qualify for protection.
+The rules in every state must draw lines as to who and what is protected by these lien laws.
+Almost universally, the laws require that the materials must actually be incorporated into the property to qualify for protection.

-Specially fabricated materials present an unique problem, however.
-While uncommon, the circumstance does occur when a party orders materials, those materials are specially fabricated to fit within the customer’s building, and then, before installation, the order is cancelled.
+Specially fabricated materials present a unique problem, however.
+While uncommon, the circumstance does occur when a party orders materials that require special fabrication to fit within the customer’s building.
+But then, before installation, the order is cancelled or the project is stalled.
 Can the material fabricator file a lien even though the materials aren’t actually incorporated into the project?

 Each state has a different answer.
 Some states, in fact, have no answer at all.
 In Colorado, even though the legislature has not chimed in on the issue and embedded a rule into the law, the courts have drawn a conclusion based on the overarching purpose of the lien statutes.

-Quite some time ago (1987), the Colorado Division One Court of Appeals was called upon to solve this exact problem in Ragsdale Bros Roofing, Inc. v.
+In 1987, the Colorado Division One Court of Appeals was called upon to solve this exact problem in Ragsdale Bros Roofing, Inc. v.
 United Bank of Denver, N.A.
 (744 P.2d.
 750).
+While this case was considered quite some time ago, the ruling still applies.

 The Colorado court was assisted by the very liberal Colorado statute, which provides that anyone who has furnished labor, materials, or services “to be used in construction of the building” has a mechanics lien right.
 As you can see from the statutory text there is no actually requirement that the furnishings are used…just that they are “to be used.”
 C.R.S. § 38-22-101(1).